jonnonz1/nz-statute-book/acts/public/1972/equal-pay-act-1972.md

     (ii) has undermined the progress of the pay equity claim:
   (b) that sufficient efforts (including mediation) have failed to resolve an issue relating to the claim.
 (3) The Authority must not accept a reference for facilitation in relation to a pay equity claim for which the Authority has already acted as a facilitator unless—
-  (a) the earlier facilitation related only to the issue of whether the claim is arguable and the subsequent reference relates to the pay equity bargaining process; or
+  (a) the earlier facilitation related only to one of the following issues and the subsequent reference relates to the pay equity bargaining process:
+    (i) whether the claim meets all requirements set out in section 13E:
+    (ii) whether the claim has merit; or
   (b) the circumstances relating to the pay equity claim have changed; or (c) the bargaining since the previous facilitation has been protracted.